 We headed towards the lobby and gift shop, to see about checking in.
 The wind whipped at my hair and blouse.

 The gusts added a comical flavor to our arrival, but I sobered up before heading in.
 I was a little intimidated, since I'd read that the resort had some kind of Quiet Zone policy.
 I got serious and used a half whisper to inquire about our room.
 The man behind the desk looked at me oddly...
 I grinned and continued in a normal voice.
 No whisper rules in the lobby.

 A long porch covered the front of the building.
-I wish we could have made use of the rockers or a porch swing.
-Verandas and porches always a delight me, but the wind and dust did not.
+I wish we could have made use of the rockers, or a porch swing.
+Verandas and porches always delight me, but the wind and dust did not.

 The Artesian Restaurant